albertoclarit/openshift-jenkins-docker-slave/README.md

 ## Deploying
 Here, we'll deploy to the Docker hub.
 It's free and simple.
-We just need to tag our image (with something useful like `2017.1`) and then push it.
+We just need to tag our image and then push it.

     $ docker login -u alanbchristie
     [...]